-Nicholas excels at efficiently analyzing complex problems and assessing the best way to move forward.
-He describes, “I love my job, and every day I enjoy solving the problems presented to me.
-The joy I feel for my work comes through in my work product in the form of thoroughness in content and organization, deep understanding of the subject matter, and dedication to achieving the best possible result in a timely fashion.”
+Nicholas has a talent for efficiently analyzing complex problems and assessing the way to move forward.
+He describes, “I love my job, and every day I enjoy working on solving the problems presented to me.
+The joy I feel for my work comes through in my work product in the form of thoroughness in content and organization, deep understanding of the subject matter, and dedication to achieving a result in a timely fashion.”

 Nicholas’ experience as a patent attorney includes adhesives and resins, agricultural chemistry, asphalt chemistry, chemical processing, cosmetics, drug delivery systems, energy technologies films and membranes, food chemistry, medical devices, materials science, nanotechnology, silicon chemistry, paints, plastics, polymer science, protective coatings, soaps, and water purification.